SUpgang/Example_Project/README.md

  - Anaconda Navigator
  - VSCode

-## Install packages for formatting and linting
+## Install packages for formatting and linting and type checking
 Install linter Pylint then use Strg + Shift + P => Select Linter
 ```
 pip install pylint